Love & Hip Hop: Production changes (2019–20)

-On October 23, 2018, VH1 announced that they had taken Eastern TV off Love & Hip Hop: Hollywood, inviting "new producers to come and pitch" as they look to take the show in a "new direction".
-On July 8, 2019, VH1 announced Love & Hip Hop: Hollywood would return for the sixth season on August 5, 2019, with Big Fish Entertainment taking over as the show's production company.
-Despite VH1 initially announcing that there would be no other production changes, Eastern TV would be taken off the franchise entirely, with Big Fish Entertainment producing all subsequent seasons of New York, Miami and Atlanta.
-Season six of Hollywood would be the first of the franchise without its trademark cinematic aesthetic and high budget production values, instead resembling Big Fish Entertainment's other VH1 productions, such as Black Ink Crew.
-Reactions to the show's visual changes were mixed to negative, with former main cast member Hazel-E tweeting "It went from #Hollywood to the hood".
-The season had the lowest-rated premiere episode in the show's history, dipping under 2 million viewers for the first time.
+On October 23, 2018, Deadline reported that production company Eastern TV had been "taken off" Love & Hip Hop: Hollywood, though they would continue to produce New York, Miami and Atlanta.
+VH1 would be inviting "new producers to come and pitch" as they look to take the show in a "new direction".
+On July 8, 2019, it was announced that the show's sixth season would premiere on August 5, 2019, with Big Fish Entertainment taking over production.
+The season's visual changes drew mixed to negative reactions, and unfavorable comparisons Big Fish's other VH1 production, Black Ink Crew.
+Former main cast member Hazel-E posted a tweet saying "It went from #Hollywood to the hood".
+The season premiere was the lowest-rated in the show's history, dipping under 2 million viewers for the first time.
+Season six of Hollywood would ultimately be the first of the franchise to be produced without Eastern TV, as Big Fish would take over production of Love & Hip Hop going forward.

-On September 12, 2019, it was reported that several former cast members would return to Love & Hip Hop: New York in its tenth anniversary.
-On November 4, 2019, VH1 confirmed that Love & Hip Hop: New York would return for a tenth season on December 16, 2019, with original cast members Chrissy Lampkin, Jim Jones, Olivia Longott and Somaya Reece rejoining the cast, along with Erica Mena and Tahiry Jose.
-The season would feature an entirely new opening credits sequence and a return to the franchise's cinematic aesthetics, as well as reviving storylines from its earliest seasons.
-The season's return to its roots was well received by fans and critics, with writer Michael Arceneaux describing the season's premiere double episode as "magnifique".
+On September 12, 2019, it was reported that several former cast members would return to Love & Hip Hop: New York for its tenth anniversary.
+On November 4, 2019, it was confirmed that the show's tenth season would premiere on December 16, 2019.
+Original cast members Chrissy Lampkin, Jim Jones, Olivia Longott and Somaya Reece would rejoin the show, along with Erica Mena and Tahiry Jose.
+The tenth season was seen as Love & Hip Hop "returning to its roots".
+It would feature an entirely new opening credits sequence, highlighting a return to the franchise's "cinematic" aesthetics, while also reviving storylines from New York's earliest seasons.
+These changes were well received by fans and critics, with Arceneaux describing the season's double episode premiere as "magnifique".

-On December 11, 2019, VH1 announced Love & Hip Hop: Miami would return for a third season on January 6, 2020, with Joseline Hernandez returning to the franchise after three years.
-The premiere episode garnered 1.41 million viewers, up from its previous season's rating of 1.09 million viewers.
-This is the first time that ratings in the franchise have improved since season six of Love & Hip Hop: Atlanta.
-Despite being credited as a main cast member for the entire season and heavily featured in its promotional material, Joseline disappeared from the show entirely after four episodes, after a series of interviews in which she criticised producer Mona Scott-Young, dismissing her as a "talent scout".
-In her absence, ratings once again began to decline.
+On December 11, 2019, it was announced that the third season of Love & Hip Hop: Miami would premiere on January 6, 2020.
+The season would see Joseline Hernandez returning to the franchise after three years, being credited as a main cast member for the entire season, and heavily featured in its promotional material.
+The premiere garnered 1.41 million viewers, up from its previous season's rating of 1.09 million viewers, showing an improvement in the franchise's ratings since season six of Atlanta.
+After a series of interviews in which she criticized producer Mona Scott-Young, dismissing her as a "talent scout", Joseline disappeared from the show entirely after four episodes.
+In her absence, ratings for the season began to decline.